Costs & insurance

 Can closing costs be reduced?

-Yes — seller concessions, lender credits for a slightly higher rate, and the title reissue rate on refinances all cut the cash you bring to the table.
+Yes — seller concessions, lender credits in exchange for a slightly higher rate, and the title reissue rate on refinances all cut the cash you bring to the table.
+Ask your lender which apply to your loan type.

 Related terms